5l1v3r1/Elf-parser-1/README.md

 >In computing, the Executable and Linkable Format (ELF, formerly named Extensible Linking Format), is a common standard file format for executable files, object code, shared libraries, and core dumps.

-With the last commit of time, it has functinality to parse Elf Header, Section Header and String Tables.
+With the last commit of time, it has functinality to parse Elf Header, Section Header, Symbol Tables and String Tables.

 ```
 Elf Header of empty: